kbanach/tests-dictionary/README.md

 * every run gives **exactly the same result** if the code didn't change
 * can be run fast and often, e.g. as background watcher on every file modification
 * execution and checking results (pass/fail) are automatic, in other words, can be done with (best-case scenario) one command
+* they are isolated from eachother, so one none of the tests is changing the state of environment, which means in practice that developer can skip/move/delete any test case and none of other tests will be affected by this action
 * they are **not substituting** other types of tests
 * they **do not test the contract** between tested modules